tsutterley/pyTMD/doc/source/getting_started/Overview.rst

 It was developed with the goal of supporting science applications for airborne and satellite altimetry originally as part of a NASA Postdoctoral Program (NPP) Fellowship.
-``pyTMD`` provides data access utilities for ascii, netCDF4, HDF5, and geotiff formats.
+``pyTMD`` provides data access utilities for ascii, netCDF4, HDF5, parquet, and geotiff formats.
 High-level plotting programs are also provided through the use of `Jupyter Notebooks <../user_guide/Examples.html>`_.